UmbraTek/utra_ros_moveit/README.md

 You must connect the utra with ros first, reference the [Run RViz and connect with utra](https://github.com/UmbraTek/utra_ros#6-run-rviz-and-connect-with-utra).
 And **Enable** your Utra

+# Move to home

+For safety! you need to move your utra to zero pose by studio

 # Run demo